Post-Merger Marketing Automation and Web Consolidation

 Sales did not trust the leads.
 Compliance exposure was real across EU and APAC.
 Campaign launches took weeks.
 Every region had its own workaround.

 This was a twelve-month program with regular late-night calls across time zones.
 The coordination overhead was real.
-What made it work was that every wave benefited from the documented learnings of the previous one — the playbook got better with each region.
+What made it work was that every wave benefited from the documented learnings of the previous one.
+The playbook got better with each region.

 | Metric | Result |